PhucXDoan/pxd/README.md

 The `cite` UI can search for every instance of citation and do some basic checks on them, mainly to catch any typos.

 # Utilities.

 The infamous utilities module.

-This just has helper functions that do very specific things and are useful to have in a very general context.
+This just has helper functions that do very specific things but are still useful to have in a very general context.

-Some more helper functions might be added, but the size of this module will always be made small, because having a large number of helper functions makes it hard to remember them all, thus they'd be used less often, defeating the whole point of the utilities module.
+More helper functions might be added, but the size of this module will always be made small, so some functions might be completely axed.

+The rationale here is that having a large number of helper functions makes it hard to remember them all, thus they'd be used less often, defeating the whole point of the utilities module.

 # S-Expression Parser.

 This module defines a parser for S-expressions.
 That's pretty much it.
-Other existing implementations are out there, but I just wanted something custom-made that I can soon improve upon to have better error messages and performance.
+There are other existing [implementations](https://sexpdata.readthedocs.io/en/latest/#), but I just wanted something custom-made that I can soon improve upon to have better error messages and performance.